Igao3Mil/VegasShakeScript/README.md

 Open your Vegas Pro, navigate to `Tools`, then `Scripting`, and finally, `VegasShakeScript`.

 # Notes
 As I said at the very top of this readme file, I didn't write any of the code of the script.
-This is a forked repository, that I made because I didn't liked how the original looks.
-I also did some little changes to the code, so it works with newer versions of the program.
+This is a forked repository, that I made because I didn't like how the original looks.
+I also did some little changes to the code (literally a single line), so it works with newer versions of the program.

 If you have any questions or issues, make sure to check out the [original repository](https://github.com/tmarplatt/VegasScripts), since it will probably be better for code related things, and also has the source code without any modifications.